vivekmahajan380/containerizing-angular-app/README.md

 2. To install Docker you would need to Regiter @ https://hub.docker.com.

-3. Once Docker is installed, open the command prompt with "containerizing-dotnet-core-mvc-app" as path
+3. Once Docker is installed, open the command prompt with "containerizing-angular-app" as path

 4. Run below command to create docker image